fredboys/Rock-Paper-Scissors-Lizard-Spock/README.md

 ## Features
 ---
-### Logo
+### Header
 * Featured at the top of the page, the Rock, Paper, Scissors, Lizard & Spock heading is easy to see for the user.
+Its in a font that is in good contrast with the background.
-Upon viewing the page, the user will be able to see the name of the game.
+* The user will be able to clearly identify the game they will be playing.

 ![Header of the page](/readme-assets/rpsls-header.png)